KengChiChang/DSC180A-Wiki-War/README.md

 ### Possible Projects

 Note: Your proposal is NOT limited to be about edit wars.
-The replication is the process to get you know the data and detect possible directions.
+The replication is the process to give you hands-on experience of the data and detect possible directions.

 - What predicts edit wars?
 - Do editors coordinate to change certain topics?